gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 In the example above, if we find a *RestaurantReservation.Address* entity, we add the value to our *PrivateConverationState* through *IDialogContext*.
 While all are simple key / value pairs, there are 3 types of state that you can store:

-* User State - State tied to the user outside of any specific conversation
+* User State - State tied to the user outside of any specific conversation (NOT cleared when conversation ends)
 * Conversation State - State tied to a conversation (which could include group conversations)
 * Private Conversation State - State tied to the current user within a given conversation